maciej-w/beautiful-jekyll/_posts/2017-08-14-NodeJS as Windows Service.md

 Restart the service and success!
 We have a Windows service which we can start, stop, restart, write a batch file to manage so and our Dev-Ops can manage it and let us work using JS we love!

-I haven't got too much time but this is how you'd run a stored proc using mssql module to pull data out of a SQL Server:
+I didn't have too much time but this is how you'd run a stored proc using mssql module to pull data out of a SQL Server:

 {% highlight javascript %}